-- (a) a full or limited access arrangement submitted for the AER's approval; or - (b) an access arrangement revision proposal; or access arrangement revision proposal means a proposal for the revision of an access arrangement submitted for the AER's approval under rule 52.
+- (a) a full or limited access arrangement submitted for the AER's approval; or - (b) an access arrangement revision proposal; or - (c) an access arrangement variation proposal.

+access arrangement revision proposal means a proposal for the revision of an access arrangement submitted for the AER's approval under rule 52.